-While the applications for this technology are quite extensive, Recorded Future currently focuses on three areas: 1) the quantitative finance industry, 2) the commercial competitive intelligence industry, and 3) the national security and intelligence area.
+While the applications for this technology are quite extensive, Recorded Future currently focuses on three areas: the quantitative finance industry, the commercial competitive intelligence industry, and the national security and intelligence area.
 Within these markets, the company’s technology assists customers in identifying and understanding historical events based on the patterns that emerge.
 By organizing events around dates from the text, they are able to empower customer to predict what might happen in the future.

-The Recorded Future Premium service, an analytic environment hosted in the Amazon Elastic Compute Cloud (Amazon EC2) cloud at RecordedFuture.com, mines unstructured text from hundreds of thousands of sources on the open Web–everything from government filings, to blogs, to Twitter feeds–and organizes and aggregates the data to provide a picture of what the world knows about the future.
+The Recorded Future Premium service, an analytic environment hosted in the Amazon Elastic Compute Cloud (Amazon EC2) at RecordedFuture.com, mines unstructured text from hundreds of thousands of sources on the open Web–everything from government filings, to blogs, to Twitter feeds–and organizes and aggregates the data to provide a picture of what the world knows about the future.

-Today, Recorded Future is running on 40-70 instances depending on need and load, 1-1.5TB of RAM, and about 100TB of storage.
+Today, Recorded Future is running on 40-70 instances, depending on need and load; 1-1.5TB of RAM, and about 100 TB of storage.
 With AWS, the company can adjust this as needed, based on load.
-A diagram of Recorded Future's architecture is shown below:
+A diagram of Recorded Future's architecture is shown below.

 Looking ahead, Recorded Future – a team made up mostly of software engineers - doesn’t see the need to procure or deploy their own hardware.
 With AWS, they find their needs are met.
 When asked why they chose AWS, Ulf Mansson, Recorded Future's Chief of Operations, concludes: “We simply haven’t found any other provider that can meet all of our diverse computing needs.”